filastudio/awesome-laravel/README.md

 **Learn from the best by studying real-world applications.** One of the most effective ways to improve your Laravel skills is to study how experienced developers structure and build real applications.
 These open-source projects cover a wide range of use cases and complexity levels.

 - [Invoice Ninja](https://github.com/invoiceninja/invoiceninja) — A full-featured invoicing, expense tracking, and time-tracking application.
-One of the most comprehensive open-source Laravel applications, with a rich feature set and clean architecture.
+One of the most popular open-source Laravel projects.
-- [Monica](https://github.com/monicahq/monica) — A personal relationship management system.
-Monica helps you remember everything about your friends and family.
-A great example of a well-structured, test-driven Laravel application.
 - [Pixelfed](https://github.com/pixelfed/pixelfed) — A free and ethical photo sharing platform powered by ActivityPub federation.
 A complex, production-grade Laravel application with a large user base.
 - [Koel](https://github.com/koel/koel) — A personal music streaming server.
 Koel provides a beautiful, Spotify-like interface for streaming your own music collection.
 - [Cachet](https://github.com/CachetHQ/Cachet) — A beautiful, open-source status page system.
 Used by thousands of companies to communicate service outages and incidents.